 How Territorial Restrictions Affect Buyers in Practice

-Understanding territorial rights theory is less useful than understanding how territorial restrictions create specific problems — and specific opportunities — in real acquisition scenarios.
+Understanding territorial rights theory is less useful than understanding how restrictions create specific problems — and specific opportunities — in real acquisition scenarios.

 The Holdback Problem